Picking systems

-The most important differences and comparisons
+The main differences and comparisons

 - Fully automatic

-- Semi-automatic with conveyor technology
+- Semi automatic with conveyor

-Fully automatic order picking
+Fully automatic picking

-Fully automated order picking can only be used for certain items and at high outputs.
+Fully automated picking can only be used for certain items and at high outputs.
 The high costs must justify the investment.
 The goods are picked fully automatically and transported to the packaging e.g. via a conveyor system.

-Semi-automatic order picking with conveyor technology
+Semi-automatic picking with conveyor technology

-An example of this are the classic shipping systems.
+An example of this are the classic shipping lines.
 Automatic or manual carton erectors are used to prepare the cartons.
 The cartons are transported via a conveyor system to the individual picking zones, where the appropriate picking systems Pick-to-Light, Pick-by-Scan, Pick-by-Watch, etc. are used.

-We distinguish between:
+Here we distinguish between:

 - Man to goods

-- Goods to the man
+- Goods to man

-In many warehouses, only forklifts or picking trolleys are used.
+In many warehouses, only forklifts or picking carts are used.
 Different racking techniques are used here (pallets, flow racks, shelf racks, etc.).
 For this reason, the order picking systems must also be set up differently.

 Type of manual picking